streamlit/docs/content/kb/using-streamlit/sanity-checks.md

 ## Check #7 [Windows]: Do you need Build Tools for Visual Studio installed?

-Starting with version [0.63](/library/changelog#version-0630) (July 2020), Streamlit added [pyarrow](https://arrow.apache.org/docs/python/) as an install dependency as part of the [Streamlit Components](/library/components) feature release.
-Occasionally, when trying to install Streamlit from
-PyPI, you may see errors such as the following:
+Streamlit includes [pyarrow](https://arrow.apache.org/docs/python/) as an install dependency.
+Occasionally, when trying to install Streamlit from PyPI, you may see errors such as the following:

 ```shell
 Using cached pyarrow-1.0.1.tar.gz (1.3 MB)